rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 The 2020-2021 season was strange for sports at all levels.
 Shortened seasons, cancelled games, and a surplus of "Out (COVID)" on injury reports.
-It felt like everyone, from the NBA to your local rec league, just *barely* made their seasons work.
-All this disruption produced some amazingly unlikely outcomes, one of which I'd like to explore here.
+It felt like everyone, from the NBA to your local rec league, just *barely* got through their seasons.
+This disruption produced some unlikely outcomes, one of which I'd like to explore here.

 I went to my first Oglethorpe women's volleyball game on September 2, 2017.
-It was the second game of the 2017 Stormy Petrel Challenge, and the Petrel's took on Illinois Tech.
-The Petrels fell to an early 0-2 deficit, and the third set seemed lost when they found themselves down 17-22.
-Jacoby Sims scored three quick kills to force an Illinois timeout at 20-22, and the Petrels rallied to a 26-24 victory off a kill by Ashlee Tolbert.
+The Petrel's were taking on Illinois Team in the second game of the 2017 Stormy Petrel Challenge.
+They fell to an early 0-2 deficit, and the third set seemed lost when they found themselves down 17-22.
+Jacoby Sims scored three quick kills to force an Illinois timeout at 20-22, and the Petrels rallied to a 26-24 victory.
 They won the next two sets by 5 and 3 points, respectively, completing the 3-2 comeback.
 The game was fast, explosive, and tense.
+I was hooked.
-I was hooked, and couldn't wait to see what the rest of the season would bring.
+I couldn't wait to see the rest of the season.

 That first game set my expectations too high.
-The Petrels would go on to a 13 game losing streak.
+After the Illinois Tech game, the Petrels went on a 13 game losing streak.
 They ended the season 4-21 overall, and 2-12 in conference play.

 You see, the Stormy Petrels are a *terrible* women's volleyball team.
 I mean *atrocious*.
 They have not had a winning season in the past ten years.
-In those ten years, they have won only 16 out of 127 possible in-conference games, and never more than 3 in a single season.
+In those ten years, they went 16-127 in conference play, and never won more than 3 games in a single season.
 Whether we bring in new coaches, new players, or new staff, it's always the same.
-The Petrels are the absolute bottom of the barrel of the Southern Athletic Association (SAA), and they have been for a long time.
+The Petrels are the bottom of the barrel of the Southern Athletic Association, and they have been for a long time.

 And yet, I just can't quit them.
-Even though they're awful, even though no one goes to the games, even though I graduated a few years ago, I still hold out hope that maybe, just maybe, *this* year is the year they turn it around.
+Even though they're awful, even though no one goes to the games, and even though I don't even live in Georgia anymore, I still hold out hope that maybe, just maybe, *this* is the year they turn it around.
 Well, finally, *this* year came to pass, and the Stormy Petrels were not a *complete* joke.

 | Season     | Oglethorpe Conference record |
 | ------------------------------ |